satellite-image-deep-learning/techniques/README.md

 * Several useful articles on [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection)
 * [DeepSolar is a deep learning framework that analyzes satellite imagery to identify the GPS locations and sizes of solar panels](http://web.stanford.edu/group/deepsolar/ds)
 * [Challenges with SpaceNet 4 off-nadir satellite imagery: Look angle and target azimuth angle](https://medium.com/the-downlinq/challenges-with-spacenet-4-off-nadir-satellite-imagery-look-angle-and-target-azimuth-angle-2402bc4c3cf6) -> building prediction in images taken at nearly identical look angles — for example, 29 and 30 degrees — produced radically different performance scores.
+* [Spotting elephants from space](https://www.ox.ac.uk/news/2020-12-18-spotting-elephants-space-satellite-revolution) -> Using high resolution Worldview 3 imagery from Maxar, and TensorFlow, researchers at Oxford have detected elephants from space with comparable accuracy to human detection capabilities.

 ## Cloud detection
 A subset of the object detection problem, but surprisingly challenging